 Fortunately, there are multiple ways to eventually achieve net zero emissions through decarbonization.
-Three proven ways include eliminating the use of carbon-emitting fossil fuels, reducing their use when elimination isn’t immediately possible and removing carbon from the atmosphere with the help of carbon offset credits.
+Three proven methods include eliminating the use of carbon-emitting fossil fuels, reducing their use when elimination isn’t immediately possible, and removing carbon from the atmosphere with the help of carbon offset credits.

-These are a few of the answers that are necessary if the world is to reach net-zero emissions by 2050.
+These are a few necessary answers if the world is to reach net-zero emissions by 2050.

 What is Decarbonization?

-Simply put, decarbonization is the reduction and eventual elimination of processes that produce and release carbon into the atmosphere, as well as the removal of atmospheric carbon.
+Decarbonization is the reduction and eventual elimination of processes that produce and release carbon into the atmosphere and remove atmospheric carbon.
 Each component is essential to a future of net-zero emissions, but we’ll focus first on removal.

 While scientists continue to work on ways to remove carbon from the atmosphere, they already know that the simple act of planting more trees may help slow global warming.
 Changing how we farm can also help, as practices that include reduced or no-tillage and green fertilizer can increase the amount of carbon the soil can store – its carbon capture.

-Firms face strict requirements to prove they create a carbon offset.
-They must use regenerative practices that can include reduced tillage and synthetic fertilizer use, cover cropping and rotational grazing.
-They also must have 30 years of historical data.
-This includes forward-looking data to 2030and proof they engaged in new regenerative practices after 2011.
-The difference between old and new practices is how carbon credits, which last 10 years as an NRT, are created.
-Farmers set their own prices for NRTs on Nori, but can sell 85% of their NRTs on other marketplaces.
+Companies must meet stringent criteria to prove their carbon offset creation.
+They need to adopt regenerative practices, such as reduced tillage, lower synthetic fertilizer use, cover cropping, and rotational grazing.
+Additionally, they must provide 30 years of historical data, forward-looking data until 2030, and evidence of adopting new regenerative practices after 2011.
+The contrast between old and new practices determines carbon credits, lasting 10 years as NRTs.
+Farmers establish NRT prices on Nori and can sell 85% of their NRTs in alternative marketplaces.

-The financial dynamic of this process can be unpredictable, but suppliers are protected.
-Because the NFT is a cryptocurrency, it is subject to the same volatility as other cryptocurrencies.
-Farmers (or landowners leasing to farmers) with long-term plans can hedge against future price volatility by buying carbon at a potentially lower cost today.
-NORI’s use of blockchain to retire each NFT and independent verifiers to ensure buyers are getting what’s promised makes this company stand out among competitors.
+The financial aspect of this process can be volatile, but suppliers receive protection.
+NFTs, being cryptocurrencies, face the same volatility as other digital currencies.
+Farmers and landowners leasing to farmers can hedge against future price fluctuations by purchasing carbon at potentially lower costs today.
+Nori’s use of blockchain to retire each NFT and independent verifiers to guarantee buyer satisfaction sets the company apart from its competitors.

 A Decarbonization Opportunity for Agriculture

-According to McKinsey, its Net Zero 2050 scenario would require spending on physical assets of about $275 trillion between 2021 and 2050, or 7.5 percent of GDP, in the areas the organization analyzed.
-Because agriculture has so much need to reduce carbon dioxide released into the air and so much potential to address this challenge, in January 2022 Agrifood Conversations spoke with several of the movers and shakers helping to move the world closer to net-zero emissions.
+According to McKinsey, it’s Net Zero 2050 scenario would require spending on physical assets of about $275 trillion between 2021 and 2050, or 7.5 percent of GDP, in the areas the organization analyzed.
+Because agriculture has so much need to reduce carbon dioxide released into the air and so much potential to address this challenge, in January 2022, Agrifood Conversations spoke with several movers and shakers, helping to move the world closer to net-zero emissions.

 In addition to Nori, they included:

-- EarthOptics, which helps farmers use sustainable soil management practices, won the AGCO Innovation Challenge against more than 100 international agtech start-ups around the world vying for the award.
+- EarthOptics, which helps farmers use sustainable soil management practices, won the AGCO Innovation Challenge against more than 100 international agtech start-ups worldwide vying for the award.

 - Soil Carbon Co., which promotes microbial soil sequestration to help capture carbon and increase soil resilience.